Associate degree in special education

-academic letters of recommendation
+- academic letters of recommendation

 An associate degree is often the start of the higher education journey.
 Work experience isn’t required to apply for this degree, but a resume filled with extracurricular activity and professional opportunities is always beneficial.
-An application to an associate degree in special education programs requires the completion of a CPR course and a background check.
+An application to an associate degree in special education programs may require the completion of a CPR course and a background check.

 An associate degree in special education is highly transferable, often considered equal to the first 2 years of a bachelor’s degree in special education.
 Most colleges accept an associate degree into their 4-year bachelor’s degree and will place students in an accelerated learning course to complete the bachelor’s degree.
 Some colleges however may require some credit hours to be retaken to meet their specific program standards, and it is always best to check with the institution to see how many credits can be transferred.

 Community colleges offer this degree in both an online and in-person course format.
 An associate degree in special education is completed in 60 to 90 credit hours.
 Part-time options and asynchronous learning options may be available depending on the institution.

 As mentioned earlier, units completed during an associate degree in special education are normally transferable to other education degrees, such as a bachelor of special education.
 However, you can generally only transfer any credits gained to other education courses, although some social work courses may accept credits from an associate degree in special education.